 CRB-601 will be studied for the treatment of solid tumors in combination with existing therapies, including checkpoint inhibitors (CPIs).
 CPIs are drugs that block proteins called checkpoints that are made by some immune system and cancer cells.
 Currently, only 44% of cancer patients are eligible for CPIs, and only 12.5% of all treated cancer patients respond.
 Among patients who respond to CPIs, disease progression often occurs due to resistance mechanisms.
 Significant unmet need remains for greater and more durable responses to CPIs.

 We believe that the combination of CRB-601 and an anti-PD-1 mAb, a type of CPI, has the potential to provide greater and more durable anti-tumor responses than either agent alone.
-Corbus expects to initiate clinical studies with CRB-601 in 2022.
+Pre-IND work has commenced, and the program is on schedule for anticipated IND in late 2022.

 In inflammatory conditions, TGFβ worsens inflammation and prevents it from resolving.
 It is a hallmark of many chronic inflammatory and fibrotic diseases.
 In fibrotic conditions, TGFβ is commonly found at the site of inflammation where it acts as one of the most potent pro-inflammatory cytokines and promotes the accumulation of extracellular matrix that is a hallmark of fibrosis.